ergest/sql_patterns/Book/chap0.md

 ## How this book is organized
 In **Chapter 1** we introduce the project we'll be working on throughout the book.
 We'll make sure you have access to the dataset and can run the queries.
 We also get a basic understanding of the dataset by looking at the ER diagram.

-In **Chapter 2** we cover *Data Transformation Core Concepts*.
-These patterns act as our basic building blocks that will serve us throughout the book.
+In **Chapter 2** we cover *Core Concepts*.
+These are data transformation patterns that act as our basic building blocks throughout the book.
 I explain each one using the StackOverflow dataset since we'll be using every one in our final query.
 The remaining patterns are grouped into four categories and each has its own chapter.

-In **Chapter 3** we cover *Modularization* patterns.
+In **Chapter 3** we cover *Modularity* patterns.
 We start off by learning how to decompose large queries into smaller, more modular and reusable pieces to make it easy to solve just about any complex problem.
 We cover how modularizing queries helps make your code easy to read, understand, maintain and extend.

+In **Chapter 4** we cover *Advanced Modularity* where we take what we learned in Chapter 3 and apply it to *dbt* (tm).
+These are patterns I use everyday in my job and have helped me to make my code not only easier to maintain and debug but also portable across many platforms.

-In **Chapter 4** we cover *Performance* patterns.
+In **Chapter 5** we cover *Performance* patterns.
 They teach you ways to make your code faster without sacrificing functionality or clarity.
 It’s a delicate balance because performant code can sometimes look really messy.
-We don't cover any one platform specifically but rather
+We don't cover any one platform specifically but rather patterns that work across multiple platforms.

-In **Chapter 6** we cover *Query Robustness* patterns.
+In **Chapter 6** we cover *Robustness* patterns.
 They teach you ways to make your code resistant to messy data, such as duplicate rows, missing values, unexpected NULLs, etc.

 The project is interwoven throughout the book.
 I make sure that each chapter covers some section of the final query.